tsb-buchanan/OF_USERGROUP/README.md

         BasicTurbulenceModel
     >
 ```
-Now we need to copy a file with macros that tell the compiler which instances of turbulence models to compile, as one of the available template options:
+Now we need to copy a file with macros that tell the compiler which instances of turbulence models to compile as one of the available template options:
 ```bash
 foam
 cp --parents src/TurbulenceModels/incompressible/turbulentTransportModels/turbulentTransportModels.C $WM_PROJECT_USER_DIR